archiewood/wedding-website/faq.md

 ### What should I wear?

-The only event with a 'theme' is on Saturday.
+The only event with a dress code is on Saturday.

-Our theme is 'Riviera Chic'.
-Think open collars, linen, sandals & midi dresses.
+Our theme is "Riviera Chic".
+Think linen, open collars, sandals & midi dresses.

 It's likey going to be hot (average daytime temp 27°C), so don't feel the need to wear a suit - if it's a scorcher, shorts are encouraged (we want you to enjoy yourself, not suffer!).